jrobiche/libaustralis/README.md

 ## Description

-`libaustralis` defines common structures and functions that can be used for interacting with the Aurora Xbox 360 Dashboard.
+A library of common structures and functions that can be used for interacting with the Aurora Xbox 360 Dashboard.

 ## License